Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

-What I Did I Learn About Painting Clouds and Skies?
+What You Need to Know About Painting Clouds and Skies

 I'm sharing ten things about painting clouds and skies that I learned the hard way.
-Hopefully, they will help other artists such as yourself to avoid some painting struggles.
+Hopefully, they will help other artists to avoid some painting struggles.

 - The importance of soft edges in skies